 Compare that to the above example where the lifter’s feet are off the floor when the lift starts and you’ll see the difference.

 For effective targeting of the quads and the hip flexors, the dumbbell leg extensions are arguably the best leg extension alternative.

 Equipment needed for dumbbell leg extensions:

-- Plate to lift the bench/box higher (optional – only use if required)
+- Weight plate to lift the bench/box higher (optional – only use if required)

 How to do a dumbbell leg extension:

 - Set the bench to an incline and test the height – your feet should be off the floor when you sit on it.